Flotomate/product_docs/source/contract-management/introduction-contract-management.rst

 revenue and expenses of an organization.
 When a contract is made poorly, one organization might lose thousands of dollars for not being able to identify a simple technicality.
 Effective Contract Management creates powerful business relationships and paves the road to greater profitability, but only when managed correctly.

-The Contract module of Flotomate automates the Contract Management process with respect to:
+The Contract module of Motadata automates the Contract Management process with respect to:

 - Automatic status change which shows the life-cycle of a Contract.